Go Electric Advanced Research and Commercialization Program

 The ZEV sector includes companies across all aspects of the ZEV supply chain – from raw materials to final consumer products – related to vehicles and vehicle components, batteries and fuel cells, charging stations and other technologies.
 As of 2019, the sector includes:

-- An estimated 250 companies and organizations involved in all aspects of the supply chain;
+- Approximately 274 companies and organizations involved in all aspects of the supply chain;

 - Over 6,000 full-time equivalent (FTE) jobs in total direct employment associated with ZEV-related activities;

 - Over $1.0 billion in total economic output; and